-The first uncertainty factor is analyzed by letting the initial water table height $h_i = 0$ for $i = 1, ...N{RE}$ in performing the Monte Carlo experiments (indicated in the ensuing text as $\psi_0 = 0$ case, see also Appendix B).
+The first uncertainty factor is analyzed by letting the initial water table height $h_i = 0$ for $i = 1, ..., N{\text{RE}}$ in performing the Monte Carlo experiments (indicated in the ensuing text as $\psi_0 = 0$ case; see also Appendix B).
 To investigate the second uncertainty factor, those experiments are compared with the complete ones, where the effect of initial conditions depending on past rainfall time history is taken into account by Eq.
-B2, and considering different levels of memory, by varying the parameters that appear in the water table recession constant $\tau_M$ (again see Eq.
+(B2), and considering different levels of memory, by varying the parameters that appear in the water table recession constant $\tau_M$ (again see Eq.
 B2).

-Moreover, we compare the results with thresholds derived from the model by assuming uniform hyetographs as input and a prefixed initial condition (constant-intensity physically-based thresholds) (cf., e.g. Rosso et al., 2006; Salciarini et al., 2008; Tarolli et al., 2011).
-In this case a univocal triggering threshold exists I = f(D), for given hillslope properties, and the two factors of uncer-

-- tainty illustrated above, are not taken into account.
-Due to the complexity of the TRIGRS (see Sect.
-B2) unsaturated model it is possible to determine these thresholds only numerically (not in closed-form).
-Hence we have derived these thresholds by simulation of infiltration and slope stability using constant-intensity hyetographs in the (D, I) domain discretized at a sufficient level, and searching the triggering curve by interpolation of the results.
-In doing this we have assumed an initial water table height of zero, hin = 0 to properly compare results with the stochastic-input physically-based - thresholds of the $\psi_0 = 0$ case.
+Moreover, we compare the results with thresholds derived from the model by assuming uniform hyetographs as input and a prefixed initial condition (constant-intensity physically based thresholds) (cf., e.g., Rosso et al., 2006; Salciarini et al., 2008; Tarolli et al., 2011).
+In this case a univocal triggering threshold exists I = f(D), for given hillslope properties, and the two factors of uncertainty illustrated above are not taken into account.
+Due to the analytical complexity of the TRIGRS (see Sect.
+B2) unsaturated model it is possible to determine these thresholds only numerically (not in closed form).
+Hence, we have derived these thresholds by simulation of infiltration and slope stability using constant-intensity hyetographs in the (D, I) domain discretized at a sufficient level, and searching the triggering curve by interpolation of the results.
+In doing this we have assumed an initial water table height at the soil-bedrock interface in order to properly compare results with the stochastic-input physically based thresholds of the $\psi_0 = 0$ case.

-As a consequence of the presence of the region $P \cap N$ , when a triggering rainfall threshold is fixed, say a power-law one $I = a_1 D^{a_2}$ , the four cases of True Positives, True Negatives (correct predictions), False Positives and False Negatives (wrong predictions) can occur, as illustrated in Table 1.

-In general, to each pair of parameters a1 and a2 corresponds a prediction performance that may be measured by indices based on the number of occurrences in the four cases, denoted respectively as TP, FN, TN, FP (or ROC-based indices).
+As a consequence of the presence of the region $P \cap N$ , when a triggering rainfall threshold is fixed - e.g., a powerlaw one $I = a_1 D^{a_2}$ - the four cases of true positives, true negatives (correct predictions), false positives and false negatives (wrong predictions) can occur, as illustrated in Table 1.
+In general, to each pair of parameters $a_1$ and $a_2$ corresponds a prediction performance that may be measured by indices based on the number of occurrences in the four cases, denoted respectively as TP (true positive), FN (false negative), TN (true negative) and FP (false positive) (or ROC-based indices).
 In order to derive optimal thresholds one may maximize an objective function based on these quantities.
 Several indexes do exist and their advantages and drawbacks have been discussed by different researchers (cf. Murphy, 1996; Stephenson, 2000; Frattini et al., 2010).